Best Smart Smoke Detector Android Central 2021

 Smoke detectors are a necessary part of any home.
-They provide peace of mind throughout the night and can help save you and your loved ones in an emergency.
-For many years we've dealt with the high pitched beeps emitted by most fire detectors.
-But with modern smart fire alarms, like the Nest Protect (2nd Gen), you can swap that out for voice alerts and smartphone notifications.
-We've gathered together a list of the best smart smoke detectors.
-See which one works for you.
+They provide peace of mind throughout the night — and all day long — and can help save you and your loved ones in the event of an emergency.
+For many years, we've dealt with the high-pitched beeps emitted by most fire detectors.
+But with modern smart fire alarms, like the Nest Protect (2nd Gen), you can swap out those piercing noises for voice alerts and smartphone notifications.
+We've compiled a list of the best smart smoke detectors so you can see which one works for you.

 - Best Overall: Nest Protect (2nd Gen)